alvarocamposupm/Cryptic-Writings/README.md

 # Cryptic-Writings
 A program for text/data analysis and data encryption.
+The program it´s based in the C language.